elmahio/Elmah.Io.Blazor/README.md

 # Elmah.Io.Blazor

+> This repository has been moved to https://github.com/elmahio/Elmah.Io.Blazor.Wasm

 This is an experimental integration from Blazor to elmah.io.
 I wanted to see if I could get a WebAssembly-based application to log messages to elmah.io.

 To start logging to elmah.io from Blazor, install the [Elmah.Io.Blazor](https://www.nuget.org/packages/Elmah.Io.Blazor/) NuGet package: